socialincome-san/public/.github/ISSUE_TEMPLATE/feature--mobile-app.md

 ---
-name: 'New Feature: Admin Tool'
+name: 'Feature: Mobile App'
-about: Suggest a feature for the admin tool
+about: Suggest a feature for the mobile app
-title: "[Admin] "
+title: "[Mobile] "
-labels: enhancement
+labels: enhancement, flutter
 assignees: ''

 ---